-Tree Selection - The local street tree palate and city or county guidelines (if any) should be consulted when selecting a tree for a Silva Cell system.
+Tree selection - The local street tree palate and city or county guidelines (if any) should be consulted when selecting a tree for a Silva Cell system.
 Climate and irrigation needs are also important factors to consider; consult with a landscape architect to ensure that these needs can be met in the Silva Cell system location.
 There are no specific species or size requirements for a successful Silva Cell system.

-2. Soil Volume - Trees thrive in Silva Cell systems because they have access to oxygen, water, and larger than average uncompacted soil volumes.
+Soil volume - Trees thrive in Silva Cell systems because they have access to oxygen, water, and larger than average uncompacted soil volumes.
 For bioretention applications, the tree and tree roots are an essential design component.
-The roots not only are responsible for 45-70% of total water use, but also prevent soil clogging as the roots grow into the soil mass. larger trees require a greater volume of soil for healthy root growth.
+The roots not only are responsible for 45-70% of total water use, but also prevent soil clogging as the roots grow into the soil mass.
+Larger trees require a greater volume of soil for healthy root growth.
 As the mature tree size (and trunk diameter) increase, the amount of soil volume required to support the tree will increase as well.
 In general, every 1 cubic foot to 3 cubic feet of soil results in 1 square foot of projected tree canopy diameter.
 A 16-inch-diameter tree with a 35-foot-high canopy requires about 1,000 cubic feet of soil.
-Ensure that the tree opening included in the design will provide sufficient room for the needed soil volume.
+Ensure that the tree opening included in the design will provide sufficient room for the needed soil volume needs can be met in the Silva Cell system location.
+There are no specific species or size requirements for a successful Silva Cell system.